cantpr09ram/cantpr09ram.github.io/src/content/blog/first-marathon/post.md

 tags:
   - run
   - life
+  - think
+  - review
 ogImage: "./og.svg"
-description: We do this not because it is easy
+description: We do this not because it is easy, but because we thought it would be easy
 canonicalURL: https://cantpr09ram.github.io/posts/first-marathon
 ---